kursaha/docs/engageDataDrive/Template.md

 ```

 In the above example, we use Thymeleaf's th:each attribute to iterate over the names array and create an HTML list of names.
 We also include a placeholder for the name of the person we are addressing the email to `[(${name})]`.
 This placeholder will be replaced with the value of the name property in the JSON data.

+### Text To Speech Template

+**Creating a Text-to-Speech Template:**

+1. Navigate to Templates -> Create New Template -> Text To Speech.

+2. During template creation, ensure you:
+   - Provide a meaningful name.
+   - Input the text message for audio conversion, supporting dynamic placeholders for personalized content and accommodating multiple messages in different languages.
+   - Choose a wrapper ID, currently only supported in WhatsApp.
+For calls with this message, no wrapper ID selection is necessary; direct calling through the channel is available.

+### Text To Video Template

+**Creating a Text-to-Video Template:**

+1. Navigate to Templates -> Create New Template -> Text To Video.

+2. During template creation, ensure you:
+   - Provide a meaningful name.
+   - Input the text message for video conversion, supporting dynamic placeholders for personalized content and accommodating multiple messages in different languages.
+   - Choose a wrapper ID, currently only supported in WhatsApp.
+A wrapper ID selection is necessary by which you can send video to Whatsapp.